 Word of mouth has always had an enormous influence on buying decisions.
 A recommendation not only results in new customers but also the sustainable and, above all, organic growth of the company.
 A friend’s personal recommendation will outshine any advertising measure, no matter how good.
 But in general, customers actually expect and demand to be satisfied when they purchase or use a service.

-Forums where users share their thoughts about the quality and use of various products and services along with the numerous review platforms create a much higher transparency than before.
+Forums, where users share their thoughts about the quality and use of various products and services, along with the numerous review platforms create much higher transparency than before.
 The social transmission of opinions is now more transparent and agile than ever.

 In practical applications, the Net Promoter Score is often combined with questions about customer satisfaction.
 Numerous companies conduct surveys at least once a year to find out how customers feel about them.
 By now the question about the likelihood to recommend to others is standard.

-Two simple steps for getting even better insights from your net promoter score
+Two tips on getting even better insights from your net promoter score:

 By asking just a single additional question, you gain very valuable insights from your customers about what exactly makes your products and services successful and attractive – or what disappoints the customers.
 You learn what you do well and where you need to do better.

 So go ahead and ask about the reasons for the like or dislike.
 You might say “Please tell us the reason for your evaluation” or “What do you like / what don’t you like about this product?”